-Identifying opportunities to save on costs and making the operation run more efficiently are just as important as revenue generated, and that is where a smart budgeting strategy .
+Identifying opportunities to save on costs and making the operation run more efficiently are just as important as revenue generated; that is where a smart budgeting strategy shines.
 This is an important aspect when dealing with facility management best practices.

 Factor in all the data points at your disposal and look for ways to improve budgeting at a departmental level.
-Perhaps most importantly, .
-While many businesses eventually go under due to poor management over long periods, there are also a good deal of businesses that are taken down by a single incident—a lost contract, or a missed shipment of goods.
+Perhaps most importantly, plan for the future.
+While many businesses eventually go under due to poor management over long periods, there is also a good deal of businesses that are taken down by a single incident—a lost contract, or a missed shipment of goods.
 Use all the tools at your disposal to plan, so that you are not caught off guard should the worst happen.

 Communication is Key

 One of the more common causes of problems in any organisation—especially a large organisation—is miscommunication, a lack of communication, or just plain no communication, and anyone looking to provide full facilities management is not exempt from this.
 This is extremely important when speaking about facility management best practices.